-George Eustice, Minister of State for Agriculture, Fisheries and Food, appointed Professors Peter Cox and Rowland Kao as members of the council on 15 January 2018 for a period of three years.
+Lin Field and Rosemary Hails were appointed as members of the council on 1 January 2019 for a period of 3 years.

 Our members are:

-- Professor Charles Godfray – Director of the Oxford Martin School (OMS) at the University of Oxford (SAC Chair)
+- Professor Charles Godfray – Director of the Oxford Martin School, University of Oxford (SAC Chair)

 - Professor Tim Jickells - Professor in the School of Environmental Sciences, University of East Anglia

-- Professor Rowland Kao, the Sir Timothy O’Shea Professor of Veterinary Epidemiology and Data Science at The University of Edinburgh
+- Professor Rowland Kao - Sir Timothy O’Shea Professor of Veterinary Epidemiology and Data Science, University of Edinburgh

-- Professor Paul Monks - Pro Vice Chancellor and Head of the College of Science and Engineering, and Professor in Atmospheric Chemistry and Earth Observation Science at the University of Leicester
+- Professor Paul Monks - Pro Vice Chancellor and Head of the College of Science and Engineering, and Professor in Atmospheric Chemistry and Earth Observation Science, University of Leicester

-- Professor Henrietta Moore - Founder and Director of the Institute for Global Prosperity at University College London (UCL)
+- Professor Henrietta Moore - Founder and Director of the Institute for Global Prosperity, University College London (UCL)

 - Professor Wayne Powell - Principal and Chief Executive of Scotland’s Rural College (SRUC)

-- Professor Sarah Whatmore - Professor of Environment and Public Policy at the University of Oxford, and Head of the Social Sciences Divisions
+- Professor Sarah Whatmore - Professor of Environment and Public Policy, and Head of Social Sciences Division, University of Oxford

-- Professor James Wood - Head of Department of Veterinary Medicine, Cambridge University, and Alborada Professor of Equine and Farm Animal Science
+- Professor James Wood - Head of Department of Veterinary Medicine and Alborada Professor of Equine and Farm Animal Science, Cambridge University

 All appointments to the Science Advisory Council are made in accordance with the ‘Code of Practice for Ministerial Appointments to Public Bodies’.
 Vacancies are advertised on the Public Appointments website.